emorycpa/emory.dev/README.md

 ### Deploy Static Pages

-To create a flat page that contains all scripts and styles, use the Gulp plugin *Gulp-Inline-Source*.
-Run task:
+To create a flat page that contains all scripts and styles, run task:

 ```
-gulp inlinesource
+gulp minify
 ```

-This will create the new folder `build/inlined` which contains the inlined version of each page in your project.
+This will create the new folder `build/minified` which contains the inlined and minified version of each page in your project.
+All whitespaces and comments are removed so you end up with only what is needed to stage a static page.

 In order to determine which scripts and styles are inlined and where, be sure to simply add 'inline' to the script or style.
 Example: